Craig Holden Feinberg BFA '02 (Graphic Design)

 Raised in Columbia, Md., he had many schools from which to choose, but it was his acquaintance with professors such as Richard Felton, whom Craig describes as “a master of branding, who pushed me to be a smart corporate identity artist,” that made the difference for him.

-Another influence, Assistant Professor Chris Myers, inspired a trek to Las Vegas and the production of a book that became Craig’s thesis project.
+Another influence, Associate Professor Chris Myers, inspired a trek to Las Vegas and the production of a book that became Craig’s thesis project.
 The book won a Thesis Citation and Faculty Award.
 But by the completion of his degree, he knew he needed a breather and relocated to Denver, Colo., to ski and contemplate his next move.

 After attending several AIGA (American Institute of Graphic Arts) conferences and rubbing elbows with people who encouraged him, Craig applied and was accepted to a two-week, all-expenses-paid trip to work at Fabrica, the United Colors of Benetton’s Communications Research and Development Center in Treviso, Italy.